-How Mint is One of Your Best Plant Allies
+Why Mint is One of Our Best Plant Allies

-From cold medicines to chewing gum, mint shows up a lot in our daily lives.
-With over 500 varieties of the herb, we are quite familiar with it’s refreshing presence in food and drinks, but did you know it is also is one of the best home remedies to have on hand?
+Mint shows up a lot in our daily lives, with over 500 varieties of the herb, we are quite familiar with its refreshing presence in food and drinks, but did you know it is also is one of the best home remedies to have on hand?

-Mint is popular for it’s stomach-soothing properties because of the presence of menthol, which helps relax tense and inflamed muscles in the digestive tract.
-It also helps speed up digestion, which can lessen the effects of indigestion in some people.
-It is delicious when infused into water kefir.
+- Its stomach-soothing properties because of the presence of menthol, which helps relax tense and inflamed muscles in the digestive tract;

-For treating sore muscles, peppermint oil is usually found in topical compounds like arnica rubs to ease tension in the body.
-It cools, and also has analgesic, antispasmodic, and anti-inflammatory properties.
+- For treating sore muscles, peppermint oil is usually found in topical compounds like arnica rubs to ease tension in the body;

-It’s no wonder this herb garden staple is so popular to grow.
+It’s no wonder that mint, a garden staple herb is so popular.
 From uses in cooking, desserts and drinks to helping with digestion, pain and brain function, this easy-to-grow herb is always a good choice to have on hand.